aonejj/aone_webrtc_sfu/README.md

 ---

-## 🔐 License

-- This project is licensed under the [MIT License](LICENSE)
-- The customized `rtc_peerconnection` module is based on Google WebRTC, which is under a BSD-style license
-  The modified source is not publicly released

----

 ## 📌 Notes

 - This repository is not a complete commercial-grade SFU server, but a **demo project for technical validation and concept sharing**